 To know more about protecting your online privacy, read 7 ways to protect your online privacy.

-Also, we highly recommend users to use an authentic and reliable backup service like Ransomware Protector to secure their data.
-Ransomware Protector is a simple and secure cloud storage solution which safeguards your valuable data.
+Also, we highly recommend users to use an authentic and reliable backup service like Right Backup to secure their data.
+Right Backup is a simple and secure cloud storage solution which safeguards your valuable data.
 It helps you back up, share, restore and access your documents, photos, videos, music and more with a single click.

 So if you’re one of them who believes in new year resolutions, then keep “Protecting your online privacy” on the top of the list.
 It’s never too late to make resolutions!